connor-mcnaboe/MartianClock/README.md

 # MartianClock
-Time along martian prime meridian
+Time along martian prime meridian.
+More development to come.